zavvdev/jello/README.md

 2. If any controller from `core/gateway` needs to return something, it should be wrapper into `Result`.

 3. If process has no return value, you can omit Result and return an empty Either.

+## Repositories

+Repositories are needed for database CRUD operations.
+Do not write complex logic there.
+Move it into processes instead.

+Each repository method is obligated to use its local `#client` for making database queries.
+Do not use `db` directly inside repository methods because in this case when you need to perform a transaction from processes, your method won't inherit `client` that is needed for this transaction.